-The last piece of coded information we are given on the front of the label is the ‘Series’ number.
-This is your shorthand clue as to how expensive the colour is likely to be, before you’ve consulted the price list.
+The last piece of coded information we are given on the front of our paint label is the ‘series’ number.
+This is a straightforward bit of information that tells you how much your paint tube is likely to cost.
 Manufacturers generally group their colours into five different price brackets or ‘series’.
-Series 1 paints will be made from the cheapest pigments and will be the least expensive in the range.
-Hue colours and many modern synthetic colours will be found in this band.
+‘Series 1’ paints will be made from the cheapest pigments and will be the least expensive in the range.
+Hue colours and most modern synthetic colours like our Pthalo Turquoise will be found in this band.

 Let’s now take a look at the back of the tube: